 Heritage and heart

 90 or so people can be seated in the church with room for overspill outside.
-About 110 people can be seated in the drawing rooms for a Civil Ceremony and about 110 people can sit down to your wedding feast!
-In the case of civil ceremonies, Hale Park will organise for a pair of gazebos in the garden for your guests to mingle and chat under while the room is changed around.
+There is a licence wedding licence for 120 people to be seated in the Drawing Rooms for a Civil Ceremony and 120 people can sit down to your wedding breakfast.

 A stately home to make a statement

 House and Grounds

 Hale Park is a unique wedding venue in the South of England.
 A stately home that was built as a home but with the space and flexibility to allow you to mold and paint this blank canvas to create a unique day that is yours alone.
 With few restrictions, Hale Park can be your statement; your honouring of your union; your treat for your friends and a memory to last forever.

 Here at Hale Park, we are trying to reach a responsible level of low carbon use.
 The estate has the organic side in hand.
 We are in an environmental agricultural scheme called Higher Level Stewardship which is the top level of such schemes.
 It means we have Soil Association organic certification for the meadow pastures; six metre hedgerow boundaries around all fields; healthy woodlands with 11 Ancient Woodland indicator specie; water meadows that are grazed carefully and a section of river prized by fishermen.

 Plans are well advanced to make the switch from oil generated heating and hot water to ground source energy and the solar PV system has been in place for many years now.
 A carbon-offset scheme is in the works to offset agricultural use of petrol and diesel and numbers will be put to all this in due course.